 The activities of the Amersham Society, which was founded in 1956, will interest all who care about Amersham Old Town and want to preserve its character and amenities.
 The Society has grown over its life to become a Civic Amenity Society with nearly 500 members, during a time when the National Civic Societies movement under the Civic Trust has sadly faltered, although we all hope that Civic Voice will become a more effective 21st Century Successor.

 The Amersham Society started its life around a successful campaign to protect Shardeloes House from demolition in 1956.
-Writing today in 2011 it seems almost inconceivable that anyone would want to demolish a Grade One, Robert Adam designed mansion.
+Writing today it seems almost inconceivable that anyone would want to demolish a Grade One, Robert Adam designed mansion.
 The campaign was successful and Shardeloes House, built originally for the Tyrwhitt-Drake family, the local squires and owners of much of Old Amersham, now lives on divided into a series of elegant flats and maisonettes.

 Another notable success under the chairmanship of Anthony del Tufo was to ensure that the rebuilding of Amersham Hospital and associated flats for sale was done sympathetically and within sensible height restrictions.